Budaoweng Hotpot Cuisine

 Jordan Road and the Hotpot Tradition in Yau Tsim Mong

-There is a reason hotpot restaurants cluster along the Jordan Road corridor with a density found almost nowhere else in Hong Kong.
+Budaoweng Hotpot Cuisine is a Chinese hotpot with seafood restaurant in Yau Ma Tei, Hong Kong, priced at about US$35 per person.
 Yau Ma Tei and the broader Yau Tsim Mong district have historically been the city's most concentrated zone for Mainland Chinese dining formats, and hotpot, which asks diners to slow down, order communally, and commit to a table for the better part of two hours, suits both the neighbourhood's social fabric and its appetite for regional Chinese cooking.
-Budaoweng Hotpot Cuisine, located inside Sino Cheer Plaza at 23–29 Jordan Road, operates within that tradition rather than against it.
+Budaoweng Hotpot Cuisine, located inside Sino Cheer Plaza at 23 to 29 Jordan Road, operates within that tradition rather than against it.

 The name itself carries cultural weight.
 Budaoweng (不倒翁) translates roughly as the tumbler toy, the weighted figure that rights itself every time it is knocked over, a reference embedded in Chinese folk culture and associated with persistence and resilience.
 That framing, whether decorative or deliberate, signals an operator thinking about identity rather than simply executing a format.
 It positions the restaurant inside a tier of hotpot houses that take the form seriously as a cultural object, not merely as a high-turnover dining mechanism.